Join The Competition

 I-Corps

 The National Science Foundation Innovation Corps (NSF I-Corps) program is a virtual, part-time course that will help teach participants the importance of customer discovery and building out a value proposition.
 Over the four-week program, participants will connect to customers and refine their business model canvas.
 This program is required for IgniteWV finalists unless a finalist has already completed a WV regional course.
 The application can be found here.
-The course will run from February 19 – March 20, 2024.
+The course will run in March 2nd-30th, 2026.
 Course times will be determined once all applicants are enrolled.

 Those who successfully complete the course will have access to up to $3,000 in travel funds to attend conferences, trade shows, or travel to meet with potential customers.